 - Develop and continually improve educational programming for sustainable development

 The SDSN has been operating globally since 2012 under the auspices of the UN Secretary-General.
-The SDSN is building national and regional networks of knowledge institutions, solution-focused thematic networks, and the SDG Academy, an online university for sustainable development.
+The SDSN is building national and regional networks of knowledge institutions, solution-focused thematic networks, and the SDG Academy, an online knowledge-hub for sustainable development courses.
 Learn more about SDSN worldwide.